Have you ever felt so overwhelmed with all of the information out there telling you how to eat well?

-That’s why we use a really simple framework — The Foundational Five — to make it easy for you to look at your plate and know you have a well-balanced meal, without needing to follow strict rules or count anything.
+That’s why we use a really simple template — the Foundational Five Elements of nutrition — to make it easy for you to look at your plate and know you have a well-balanced meal, without needing to follow strict rules or count anything.

-The Foundational Five is a made up of a variety of nutrients to refer to whenever you’re creating or building a meal.
-It’s made up of five elements:
+The Foundational Five Nourish Meal Template is made up of a variety of nutrients to refer to whenever you’re creating or building a meal.
+It’s made up of five elements of nutrition:

-Protein + Fat + Starchy Carbohydrates + Non-Starchy Carbohydrates + Flavor Factor
+Protein + Fat + Starchy or Sugary Carbohydrates + Non-Starchy Carbohydrates + Flavor Factor

-The Foundational Five elements include the three major macronutrients, with carbohydrates broken down into two subcategories based on their function, as well as the flavor factor.
+The Foundational Five elements include the three major macronutrients, which is nutrition science 101 taught as dietitians!
+These include carbohydrates broken down into two subcategories based on their function, as well as the flavor factor.